LogosNetwork/SDF/database_doc/database_format.md

 | thawing | thawing_count * 57+ | Array of thawing funds, see table below |
 | total_liabilities_count | 1 | Number of current liabilities for this account |

-Note, stake_head is a hash to a request, which could be StartRepresenting, StopRepresenting, AnnounceCandidacy, RenounceCandidacy, Proxy, Stake or Unstake, as all of these requests affect the the amount staked to self or the amount of funds locked proxied.
-See IDD for details.
+Note, proxy_head is a hash to a request, which could be Proxy or StartRepresenting, as these are the two requests that modify locked proxied funds.

 Note, the size of stake and thawing depends on the number of liabilities associated with those staked or thawing funds.